Portuguese Labour Party

 The Portuguese Labour Party (Partido Trabalhista Português, PTP) is a Portuguese centre-left political party currently led by Amândio Madaleno.
 It was recognized by the Portuguese Constitutional Court on 1 July 2009.

 It had 3 seats in the Legislative Assembly of Madeira from 2011 to 2015.
 In the 2015 Madeiran regional election, the party ran on an electoral list with the Socialist Party, the People–Animals–Nature and the Earth Party, in an alliance named Mudança (Change), which elected one PTP deputy.

+On 29 May 2025, Raquel Coelho, leader of PTP Madeira and former member of the Madeiran legislative assembly, became the new leader of the PTP.
+Despite it being a centre-left party, in the 2025 local elections the party's former leader Amândio Madaleno was a candidate for mayor of Pampilhosa da Serra as a Chega candidate.